 Any legal or political theory is a theory about 'the good life'.
 It is nonsensical to talk of law or politics outside of a social context, or to discuss a social framework separate from its laws or politics.
 Law, politics and societies are inextricably linked; each helps to define and constitute the others.
 By striving to provide an account of the terms and conditions of collective and individual life in a social group, the legal or political theorist cannot avoid the abiding and central conundra of human existence - What is the proper and best way to live?

-Hutchinson, Allan C.
+Allan C. Hutchinson,

-"TALKING THE GOOD LIFE: FROM FREE SPEECH TO DEMOCRATIC DIALOGUE,"
+TALKING THE GOOD LIFE: FROM FREE SPEECH TO DEMOCRATIC DIALOGUE,

-Available at: http://digitalcommons.law.yale.edu/yjll/vol1/iss1/4
+Available at: https://digitalcommons.law.yale.edu/yjll/vol1/iss1/4